 Louisiana’s speeding laws prohibit motorists from driving at speeds that are greater than “reasonable and prudent under the conditions.”
-As a result, not only is speeding in Louisiana against the law, but it can also be considered reckless driving.
-If a pedestrian is hit at these excessive speeds, the damages can be life-changing.
+As a result, not only is speeding in Louisiana against the law but it can also be considered reckless driving.
+If a pedestrian is hit at these excessive speeds, the damage can be life-changing.

 Sometimes hazardous conditions can make it impossible for a motorist to drive safely.
 If roads are covered with ice, rain, or even fog, the situation can become perilous, especially for pedestrians on these roadways.
 Often, these drivers are unable to see a pedestrian in these bad weather conditions or cannot stop in time to avoid hitting them.

 Sure, construction is nothing new in New Orleans and can be found everywhere.
 But what many motorists fail to realize is if there is road construction, many pedestrians are forced to walk in areas where it is not safe for them to walk, such as the roadways with fast passing cars.

 Drivers who do not obey traffic laws can be considered incredibly dangerous to other motorists and pedestrians.
 When a driver decides to roll through an intersection or a stoplight or fails to yield to a pedestrian who has the right of way, the results can be devastating.

 Motor Vehicles Making a Left Turn